Twins vs. White Sox Player Props Betting Odds

 |0

-- Andrew Vaughn has recorded 86 hits with 23 doubles, two triples, 12 home runs and 28 walks.
-He has driven in 54 runs.
+- Andrew Benintendi has recorded 100 hits with 24 doubles, a triple, two home runs and 32 walks.
+He has driven in 29 runs with 10 stolen bases.

 |Opponent